Would you like to spend quality time with a friendly bunch of people in beautiful Eskdale valley?

 Artefact maintenance is required to keep our historical display collections in good condition.
 This is generally carried out during the closed season.
 All persons involved with this will be appropriately trained so correct techniques are adhered to.
 Updating maintenance records is also involved with this role.

 We can provide a free minibus service from/to Seascale and Gosforth.
-We can cover train costs from within west Cumbria.
+We can cover joint ticket train costs from within south and west Cumbria.
 Travel expenses are provided for personal car journeys.
 Car parking is limited in the small village of Boot but it is possible.
-Dalegarth station car park has a pay & display ticket system which we will reimburse you for.
+The village car park at Dalegarth station has a pay & display ticket system which we will reimburse you for.

 All support, training and PPE will be provided.